-Foundational to every ACLS Algorithm is the BLS survey.
-The BLS Survey is the first step that you will take when treating any emergency situation, and there are 4 main assessment steps to remember.
-These four steps are designated by the numbers 1, 2, 3, and 4.
+Foundational to every ACLS Algorithm is the BLS Assessment.
+The BLS Assessment is the first step that you will take when treating any emergency situation, and there are 4 main assessment steps to remember.

-This is an outline of the 4 steps in the BLS Survey :
+This is an outline of the 4 steps in the BLS Assessment :

 (1) Check responsiveness by tapping and shouting, “Are you all right?”
 Scan the patient for absent or abnormal breathing (scan 5-10 seconds).